 Allotments in the Appendix 27 Plan are made to major world air route areas (MWARA) for long-distance international services where more than one country is affected.
 Regional and domestic air route areas (RDARA) allotments are made in other cases.
 The structure of Appendix 27 conforms to the operational requirement for aeronautical HF voice communication for the foreseeable future.

 The registration of assignments in the Master International Frequency Register (MIFR) is a requirement covered by the Radio Regulations and effected through ITU member administrations (national telecommunication administrations).
 Due to the provisions of the Radio Regulations, ICAO cannot play any role in this registration (see Ref.
 27/19 in the section below titled Use of data in the HF AM(R)S).
+[Do we want to highlight this?
+“Actions” checklist?]

 A number of frequencies in the HF bands have been allotted on a worldwide (WW) basis for aeronautical operational control (AOC).
 Many airlines (aircraft operating agencies) use these frequencies intensively and, in many cases, operate their own HF networks to support long-distance operational control for regularity of flight and aircraft safety purposes.
 (RR 27/217).